-Goal: Brainstorming ideas for better living In a community, at work, in school and at home.
-Choosing one of the products proposed from our wall of ideas, creating a paper prototype and synthesizing feedback
+Goal: Better living In a community, at work, in school and at home.
+Choosing one of goals proposed from our wall of ideas, creating a paper prototype and synthesizing feedback

 Prototyping: Chosen from our wall of ideas, we set out into teams to create a prototype of a container that would give the user a visual indication of the freshness of the food within it.

 My team and I decided a device that could be place within a container would be more convenient Multiple sensors would be used to measure categories of food.
 It would present information with color coded level meters from “fresh” to “spoiled”.
 Information about the minimal amount of time needed for an accurate reading.
 We explored sizes and shapes of this device through sketching.
 Methods of attaching the device to a number of different containers were explored and a removable S hook was agreed upon.

 Feedback: Each team reviewed the other’s prototype and feedback was shared.
 We found through feedback that the size of the product was important to fit into a range of food containers as well as the way it attaches to the edge of the container.
 Our solution was the rectangular shape as well as a hole in the product with a number of attachments that will allow it to be hung on the edge of a number of different containers.

 Goal: Another product picked from our wall of concepts was a wall mounted home air filter.
 We looked to gain feedback from putting the product in the user’s hands.